Last Updated on September 4th, 2020

 First of all, as with most products, you must keep it out of your eyes.
 Secondly, castor oil should be diluted in a carrier oil if you want to apply it all over.
 Check out our next section on DIY castor oil recipes for more information on how to dilute castor oil for acne treatment. 📌 It can be used as a spot treatment undiluted, but even then, you should test the undiluted castor oil on your forearm before applying it to your face, to make sure that you don’t have an allergic reaction.
 Thirdly, before beginning treatment, make sure you adjust the amount of oil you need in accordance with your skin type.

 Oily skin can typically tolerate larger amounts of castor oil, while dry skin typically requires less oil.

 Regarding the kind of castor oil you should look for, opt for the cold-pressed kind, or even for pure castor oil.
 You can also find castor oil in various soaps that are specially designed to fight acne.
-If you decide to use such a soap, always rinse the affected area with warm water to open your pores, then close them using cold water.
-There are also various kinds of castor oil, so you truly have a rich range of options when choosing the best variety for your skin.
-For instance, Jamaican black castor oil includes ash which contains fatty acids and phytochemicals that can refresh your complexion5 and decrease the activity of the sebaceous glands, too.
+If you decide to use such a soap, always rinse the affected area with warm water to open your pores, then close them afterwards using cold water.
+There are different kinds of castor oil, so you truly have a rich range of options when choosing the best variety for your skin.
+For instance, Jamaican black castor oil includes ash which contains fatty acids and phytochemicals that can refresh your complexion and decrease the activity of the sebaceous glands too.
 Additionally, hydrogenated castor oil has a waxy texture that may be better suited for protecting dry skin.